dojoengine/book/docs/pages/toolchain/katana/interact.md

 starkli declare target/dev/simple_storage_SimpleStorage.contract_class.json
 ```

-Upon successful command execution, you'll obtain a contract class hash: This unique hash serves as the identifier for your contract class within Starknet.
+Upon successful command execution, you'll obtain a contract class hash: This unique hash serves as the identifier for your contract class within `Starknet`.

 ```console
 Sierra compiler version not specified.
 Attempting to automatically decide version to use...